fossas/post_sales_scripts/APIs/postman/README.md

 # Postman Collections :tada:

-Here's a set of useful collections that you can import into your environment
+Here's a set of useful collections that you can import into your environment.

 ### `FOSSA Licenses`